CDA To Initiate Rehabilitation Of Road Infrastructure, In Model Urban Shelter Project Farash Town - UrduPoint

 CDA To Initiate Rehabilitation Of Road Infrastructure, In Model Urban Shelter Project Farash Town

+In continuation of Capital Development Authority's (CDA) steps aimed to provide improved facilities, particularly in low cost housing projects of the city, the authority would initiate rehabilitation of road infrastructure, in Model Urban Shelter project Farash Town

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2020 ) :In continuation of Capital Development Authority (CDA) steps aimed to provide improved facilities, particularly in low cost housing projects of the city, the authority to initiate rehabilitation of road infrastructure, in Model Urban Shelter project Farash Town.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Mar, 2020 ) :In continuation of Capital Development Authority's (CDA) steps aimed to provide improved facilities, particularly in low cost housing projects of the city, the authority would initiate rehabilitation of road infrastructure, in Model Urban Shelter project Farash Town.

 Tenders regarding rehabilitation of roads 1, 2, 3 & 4 of Farash Town have been issued and after completion of bidding process rehabilitation work would be started.
-Rehabilitation of the roads in Farash Town is being carried out as connection of a comprehensive project, envisaged to improve over situation of the locality.
-Under this comprehensive initiative, road infrastructure, street lights, sewerage system and other missing facilities would be provided.
+Rehabilitation of the roads in Farash Town is being carried out in connection to a comprehensive project, envisaged to improve situation of the locality.
+Under this comprehensive initiative, road infrastructure, street lights, sewerage system and other missing facilities would be provided, said a press release.

 It is pertinent to mention here that the Model Urban Shelter project Farash Town was developed on the outskirts of the capital to relocate the dwellers of Katchi Abadis including Muslim Colony, Haq Bahu, Dhoke Najju and Essa Nagri set up in different sectors.